kevinding0218/InterviewDocuments/Q and A/2022 Go/Data Structure/HashMap.md

 		- If we found there is a entry of in the bucket where `equals()` is true, replace that node with new Value as from K/V set
 		- Otherwise, insert at the end of the bucket (tail insertion as in LinkedList or tree insertion as in Red-Black Tree)
 			- Before JDK 1.7 LinkedList was using Head Insertion, on or after JDK 1.8 using Tail Insertion
-			- When hash collision results in LinkedList length >
+			- When hash collision results in LinkedList length > 8, turn the LinkedList into Red-Black Tree
+#### GET
+1. Call the `hashCode()` method to calculate hash code of Key
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODU3MzQ3ODAzXX0=
+eyJoaXN0b3J5IjpbLTE0NDI0ODA5OTBdfQ==
 -->